 9 units of coursework (3 courses) and 3 units of "in thesis."
 By mid-semester, finish thesis proposal.
 This is then presented to the other individuals you wish to serve on your committee.
 Form your committee: check GTU MA Student Handbook for the form you need to file with committee members' signatures.
 Begin writing thesis.
-II.
-Academic Program and Policies II.C.
-Guidelines for Completing Program

 GRADUATION SEMESTER:

 9 units of coursework (3 courses) and 3 units of "in thesis."

-Special dates regarding completion of the thsis:
+Special dates regarding completion of the thesis: